s4y/jasonpunyon.github.com/source/_posts/2012-05-11-employee-referral-bonuses-are-pants-on-head-stupid.markdown

 1. The person being referred is beyond awesome at what they do and we'd be fools not to hire them.
 2. Did you not read #1?

 When I hold a $10,000 gun to the referrer's head I'm distracting them from that **one** simple reason.
 When there's no bonus involved there are people the employee will refer and people they won't.
 With the money hanging out there a third category of people opens up: people the employee will refer if they can get $10,000.
 This third category is made up completely from the people the employee wouldn't have referred if the bonus didn't exist.
+I don't want any of these people in the third category.

 The absolute **last** thing I want to do is turn my employees into contingency recruiters and that's exactly what the referral bonus does.